3zik/3zik.github.io/docs/index.md

 # Self-Study Portfolio

-This site contains my self-guided coursework in math, physics, and finance.
+This site contains my self-guided coursework in physics and math.
 See notes, problem sets, and code.